-Your excess farm loss for a year is the amount by which your total deductions from your farming businesses exceed your total gross income or gain from your farming businesses, plus a threshold amount.
-The threshold amount is the greater of \$300,000 (\$150,000 if your filing status is married filing separately) or your total net profit or loss from farming businesses for the last five years (2005-2009), including for each of those years any net gain from the sale of property used in your farming businesses.
-To determine if you have an excess farm loss, use one of the worksheets beginning on page F-9.
+Your excess farm loss for a year is the amount by which your total deductions from your farming business(es) exceed your total gross income or gain from your farming business(es), plus a threshold amount.
+The threshold amount is the greater of \$300,000 (\$150,000 if your filing status is married filing separately) or your total net profit or loss from farming business(es) for the last five years (2006-2010), including for each of those years any net gain from the sale of property used in your farming business(es).
+To determine if you have an excess farm loss, use one of the worksheets.

-Farming businesses defined.
-For purposes of calculating your excess farm loss for the year, farming business has the meaning used in section 263A(e)(4) (generally the trade or business of farming, including operating a nursery or sod farm or raising or harvesting of trees bearing fruit, nuts, or other crops, or ornamental trees).
+Farming business defined.
+For purposes of calculating your excess farm loss for the year, farming business has the meaning used in section 263A(e)(4) (generally the trade or business of farming, including operating a nursery or sod farm or raising or harvesting of trees bearing fruit, nuts, or other crops, or ornamental trees, such as evergreen trees, if they are cut within the first 6 years).

 Farming business also includes the trade or business of processing a farm commodity even if it is not incidental to your farm.
 Additionally, farming business includes participating in a cooperative that processes a farm commodity.
-As a result, any activity reported on Schedule C that involves processing a farm commodity must be included when determining your excess farm loss, and any losses from that Schedule C activity may be limited by the excess farm loss rules.
+As a result, any activity reported on Schedule C (Form 1040) that involves processing a farm commodity must be included when determining your excess farm loss, and any losses from that Schedule C (Form 1040) activity may be limited by the excess farm loss rules.
 Farming business also includes any interest in a partnership or S corporation involved in a farming business.

-The worksheets beginning on page F-9 may be used to determine if you have an excess farm loss.
-These worksheets are provided for your recordkeeping purposes only, and which worksheet you should use will depend on the nature and extent of your farming businesses.
+The worksheets may be used to determine if you have an excess farm loss.
+These worksheets are provided for your recordkeeping purposes only, and which worksheet you should use will depend on the nature and extent of your farming business(es).

-Any excess farm loss not allowed in 2010 may be carried forward and deducted on Schedule F in the first year in which you do not have an excess farm loss.
+Any excess farm loss not allowed in 2011 may be carried forward and deducted on Schedule F (Form 1040) in the first year in which you do not have an excess farm loss.
 In determining your excess farm loss for a year in which you received a subsidy described above, do not take into account any deduction for losses from fire, storm, or other casualty, or from disease or drought involving any farming business.
 Also, you must determine your excess farm loss before calculating any limits due to passive activity on Form 8582.